 The terms eczema and dermatitis are often used interchangeably to describe dry, itchy skin.
 Technically, eczema refers to atopic dermatitis, a common form of dermatitis.

-The inflammation associated with dermatitis can affect any area of skin, including the eyelids and skin surrounding the eyes.
+The inflammation associated with dermatitis can affect any area of the skin, including the eyelids and skin surrounding the eyes.

-It occurs more often in the eye area in individuals who already have it on other parts of the body.
+It occurs more often in the eye area in individuals who already have it in other parts of the body.
 Some of the common types of dermatitis affecting the eye area include atopic, contact, and seborrheic.

-It is more common in adults than children, and can be caused by genetics, environmental factors, or both.
+It is more common in adults than children and can be caused by genetics, environmental factors, or both.

 According to one research paper, the prevalence of eye complications in people with atopic dermatitis on or around the eyes ranges from